In Defense of Anagorism

 • I am an anti-market anarchist.

 I am not a mutualist.
 I was first exposed to neo-mutualist ideas via the C4SS blog.
 I refer to myself as an “anagorist,” a term I coined back in 2010 as my take on agorism; a philosophical designation that, along with mutualism, is popular with the C4SS crowd.
 My reasons for being anti-market are actually quite visceral.
 In a market economy one has to market oneself.
 To say that marketing is my weak suit would be a massive understatement.
 Virtually every problem I have in life stems either from my tendency to stutter in job interviews or to pay retail because I can’t/won’t haggle over prices.
 It seems self-evident to me that getting the most out of market exchanges is a skill set, and that skill levels vary between individuals.
-I see know way around such skill inequalities resulting in social hierarchies.
+I see no way around such skill inequalities resulting in social hierarchies.

 The C4SS people and other mutualists talk a good game about worker-owned cooperatives, but assume competition between cooperatives.
 I do understand that competition and cooperation are not mutually exclusive and can co-exist, but I don’t see this as a good thing.
 In capitalism, workers are expected to cooperate with their co-workers while competing with colleagues in competing firms.
 I don’t believe the latter competition brings out the best in products or people.
 It leads to inefficiency, such as when workers in one firm re-invent something the other firm has, possibly without even knowing it, thanks to enforcement of knowledge silos.
 The abolition of intellectual property (something the mutualists, to their credit, favor) would not eliminate that particular inefficiency.
 That would require the abolition of competition.